kiprasmel/CodeshiftCommunity/community/@pipedrive__convention-ui-react/README.md

 #### Limitations

--   works only on components that are directly imported from "@pipedrive/convention-ui-react" & directly used.<hr />In order to avoid false positives & clashes between similar components, the transform must detect that the component is imported from CUI.
-Currently transforms work on a file-by-file basis _by design_ (parsers, transformer libraries work this way).<br />We're [working](https://github.com/pipedrive/CodeshiftCommunity/pull/6) on additional pre-processing utilities to allow enhancing codemods w/ full program awareness, but since it's a lengthy task, it's lower in the priority list.
+-   works only on components that are directly imported from "@pipedrive/convention-ui-react" & directly used.
+    - In order to avoid false positives & clashes between similar components, the transform must detect that the component is imported from CUI.
+Currently transforms work on a file-by-file basis _by design_ (parsers, transformer libraries work this way).
+We're [working](https://github.com/pipedrive/CodeshiftCommunity/pull/6) on additional pre-processing utilities to allow enhancing codemods w/ full program awareness, but since it's a lengthy task, it's lower in the priority list.

--   namespace imports (`import * as C from "cui"`) are not yet supported, thus the previous limitation applies.<hr />
+-   namespace imports (`import * as C from "cui"`) are not yet supported, thus the previous limitation applies.

-Will not work (yet) - 1st limitation:
+Will not work (yet) (soon™️) - 1st limitation:

 ```jsx
 import styled from 'styled-components';